mikemcbride/website/src/uses.md

 ## Desk Setup

+- My desk is an IKEA countertop that I cut down to 84" mounted to Fully Jarvis adjustable desk frame.
+They unfortunately no longer sell this (as far as I can tell).
-- I have a 32" 4K curved monitor mounted to the wall with a swivel wall mount.
+- I have a 32" 4K curved monitor mounted to the desk with Fully Jarvis dual adjustable monitor arms.
-- To the left of my monitor, my laptop (currently a 16" MacBook Pro) sits on a [Curve stand by TwelveSouth](https://www.twelvesouth.com/products/curve-for-macbook).
-It frees up desk space and is really minimal.
+- To the left of my monitor, my laptop (currently a 16" MacBook Pro) sits on a laptop stand attachment to the dual monitor arms.
-- I use a [ZSA Moonlander](https://zsa.io/moonlander) keyboard.
+- I use a [ZSA Moonlander](https://zsa.io/moonlander) keyboard and can't imagine going back to a normal keyboard anymore.
 - I use [HyperX Cloud Alpha](https://smile.amazon.com/gp/product/B074NBSF9N/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8) gaming headphones.
 I'm fully remote and have these on nearly all day, so comfort is super important, and they are ridiculously comfortable.
 - I use the microphone built in to my headphones.
 - I use a Logitech C920x webcam.
 Any standalone webcam will be a significant upgrade over the builtin webcam on your laptop.
-- I'm currently in the process of renovating an unfinished area of my basement and converting it to my office.
-So right now my desk is a folding table.
-The ultimate goal is a 72" IKEA table top mounted to Fully Jarvis adjustable desk frame, with the monitor and my laptop sitting on mounts.
-I'll post pictures eventually.
+- I use a Logitech MX Master 3 bluetooth mouse.
+I like that Logitech has software for mapping the different keys to Mac-specific actions that I typically use trackpad gestures for (like switching between desktops or Mission Control).